mcantelon/express-template-override/README.md

 # express-template-override

-This Node module is made for those creating web applications using the Express Node.js-driven framework.
+This Node module is made for those creating web applications, using the Express Node.js-driven framework, that they want others to install and use (blog engines, etc.).

-This module allows the optional overriding of templates in an Express-driven application.
-This is to allow the user of the Express application to customize their installation without modifying the original template code.
+This module allows the optional overriding of templates.
+This is to allow the admin of the Express application to customize their installation without modifying the template distributed with the source.
 This allows the user to be able to reference the original template and more easily upgrade the Express-driven application when new versions come out.

 It works by allowing a secondary views directory to override the main views directory if both directories contain a template file with the same name.